michaelsilverstein/Loans/Documentation.md

     balances: A list of balances after accruing interest and applying payments for each pay period
     totalpay: The total amount paid on this loan (ie. sum(payments))
     n_payments: The number of payments on this loan (ie. len(payments) - 1, to account for initial empty payment)
+    df: A pandas DataFrame of payments and balances

 ```python
 from multiloan.loans import Loan